Chrysler New Yorker: 1946–1948

-The two-door sedan was offered in three variations shared with DeSoto, Dodge and Plymouth branded models.
-They were a three-passenger Coupe, a six-passenger Club Coupe with a sloping rear roof or the six-passenger brougham sedan with a formal rear roof appearance.
+The two-door sedan was available in three variations, and the body styles were shared with DeSoto, Dodge, and Plymouth branded models.
+The styles were a three-passenger Coupe, a six-passenger Club Coupe with a sloping rear roof, and a six-passenger brougham sedan with a formal rear roof appearance.

 1949–1954

-The 1949 New Yorker used Chrysler Corporation's new postwar body also shared by Dodge and DeSoto with ponton, three-box styling.
-The engine continued to be the 323.5 cuin straight eight coupled to Fluid Drive and the Presto-Matic four-speed semi-automatic.
-Body styles were reduced to club coupe, four-door sedan and convertible.
-Wheelbase on the New Yorker was increased to 131.5 in from the 127.5 in frame introduced in 1941.
+The 1949 model year New Yorker used Chrysler Corporation's new postwar body with ponton three-box styling, which was shared with Dodge and DeSoto.
+The engine remained the 323.5 cuin straight eight coupled to Fluid Drive and the Presto-Matic four-speed semi-automatic.
+Body styles were reduced to club coupe, four-door sedan, and convertible.
+The wheelbase on the New Yorker was increased to 131.5 in from the 127.5 in frame introduced in 1941.
 The previous design had been carried through early 1949, with the new (C46) series having been delayed due to a strike in late 1948.
-A padded dash board was optional.
+A padded dashboard was optional.

-A new body style was introduced for 1950, a two-door hardtop, called the Newport, and the Special Club coupe.
-New upgrades included foam rubber padding on the dashboard for safety.
-The New Yorker was the more deluxe of the regular eight-cylinder Chryslers while the Saratoga was repositioned as lower in the hierarchy offering the straight eight with plainer trim with cloth upholstery available in several colors, the 135 hp Spitfire straight-eight engine and a roomy interior featuring "chair height" seats.
+A new body style was introduced for 1950, a two-door hardtop, called the Newport and the Special Club coupe.
+Further upgrades included foam rubber padding on the dashboard for safety.
+The New Yorker was the more deluxe of the regular eight-cylinder Chryslers.
+At the same time, the Saratoga was repositioned as lower in the hierarchy, offering the straight eight with plainer trim with cloth upholstery available in several colors, the 135 hp Spitfire straight-eight engine, and a roomy interior featuring "chair height" seats.
 The "Presto-Matic" fluid drive transmission had two forward ranges, each with two speeds.
-In normal driving, the high range was engaged using the clutch.
-The car could then be driven without using the clutch (unless reverse or low range was required); at any speed above 13 mph, the driver released the accelerator and the transmission shifted into the higher gear of the range with a slight "clunk".
+In everyday driving, the high range was engaged using the clutch.
+The car could then be driven without using the clutch (unless reverse or low range was required); at any speed above 13 mph, the driver released the accelerator, and the transmission shifted into the higher gear of the range with a slight "clunk".
 When the car came to a stop, the lower gear was again engaged.

 Chrysler introduced the 180 hp FirePower Hemi V8 for 1951.
 The FirePower Hemi equipped cars could accelerate 0 to 60 mi/h in 10 seconds, faster than the Oldsmobile 88 Rocket engine of that time.
-The engine subsequently became a popular choice among hot rodders and racers.
+This engine became popular among hot rodders and racers.

-The New Yorker also offered Fluid Torque Drive, a true torque converter, in place of Fluid Drive.
+The New Yorker also offered Fluid Torque Drive, with an actual torque converter, instead of the Fluid Drive units.
 Cars with Fluid Torque Drive came only with Fluid Matic semi-automatic transmission and had a gear selector quadrant on the steering column.
 Hydraguide power steering, an industry first, appeared as an option on Chrysler cars with the Hemi engine.

-A station wagon was offered for 1951, with only 251 built.
+A station wagon was available for 1951, with only 251 built.
 Its 131.5 in wheelbase is the longest ever used on a station wagon.

-1952 saw a small redesign on taillights with the backup lights in the lower section.
-This was the last year for the 131.5 in wheelbase chassis for the New Yorker.
+The 1952 model year included a minor redesign of taillights with backup lights in the lower section.
+This was also the final year for the 131.5 in wheelbase chassis for the New Yorker.